And, just as potential customers of restaurants and clothing brands expect them to have websites, so do potential readers of your books.

-It’s extremely important to have a website -- or even several websites -- to provide information about you and your books.
-If you don’t have a website, you are missing a major opportunity to impress and interact with potential readers.
+It’s extremely important to have a website—or even multiple websites—to provide information about you and your books.
+If you don’t have at least one website, you are missing a major opportunity to impress and interact with potential readers.

 - Readers expect authors to have websites.
 Don’t disappoint them.